Dias Toffoli

 José Antonio Dias Toffoli (born November 15, 1967) is a Brazilian lawyer who has been a member of the Supreme Federal Court of Brazil since 2009, nominated by President Luiz Inácio Lula da Silva.
 Toffoli was the president of the Supreme Federal Court for the 2018–20 term.

 Biography

 José Dias Toffoli was born in Marília, São Paulo, in 1967, the son of Luiz Toffoli and Sebastiana Seixas Dias Toffoli.
-He attended the University of São Paulo law school from 1986 to 1990, graduating with a bachelor's degree in law.
+He completed his secondary education at the Colégio Pedro II before enrolling at the University of São Paulo law school, graduating with a bachelor's degree in 1990.
 While in college, Toffoli presided over the student union.
 From 1996 to 2002, he was a constitutional and family law professor at Centro Universitário de Brasília.

 In 1994 and 1995, Toffoli took examinations for a position as a judge in the state of São Paulo, but was twice rejected.
 Toffoli was then the legal representative for the Workers' Party (PT) in the presidential campaigns of Luiz Inácio Lula da Silva in 1998, 2002 and 2006.